 Corn on the cob is so delicious on the grill.
 It's easy to prepare, doesn't take long to cook, and it's always popular served with fresh butter.
+It's a perfect side dish to go with all sorts of grilled goodies, and in the summer it's plentiful and easy to find.
 Here's how to turn out great BBQ corn.

 Ideally, select ears of corn that are just picked and ripe - if you have your own garden, that's perfect!
 Farmers' markets are also good places for this.
 You want corn that still has the husks on.
 The husks should be bright green and wrapped snugly around the corn.
 Choose ears that feel nice and heavy.